fodninetyfive/fodninetyfive.github.io/_posts/mydocuments/yellowcarding/2023-02-05-another-year-of-boxes.md

 ## **the Donate Box**

-it doesn’t always feel very fun to talk down on things, especially when some of them are perfectly fine and just Not For Me. there have been a lot of those things these days - yes, don’t worry, [i know it might just be me](https://youtu.be/cLJrQj-ClMk?t=98)! but these are things that just didn’t really stick with me or that i could just do without, outright, thank you.
+it doesn’t always feel very fun to talk down on things, especially when some of them are perfectly fine and just Not For Me. there have been a lot of those things these days—yes, don’t worry, [i know it might just be me](https://youtu.be/cLJrQj-ClMk?t=98)! but these are things that just didn’t really stick with me or that i could just do without, outright, thank you.

   **GLASS ONION: A KNIVES OUT MYSTERY**